runfinch/finch-daemon/docs/debug.md

 ## CPU Profiling

-We can use Golangs `pprof` tool to profile the snapshotter.
+We can use Golangs `pprof` tool to profile the daemon.
 To enable profiling you must set the `--debug-addr` CLI parameter when invoking `finch-daemon`:

 ```shell
 ./finch-daemon --debug-addr localhost:6060